 Pay attention to slow drainage, strange odours, or other warning signs that point to a blockage issue.
 Addressing problems early and practising preventative drain care are the best ways to deter pest infestations before they start.

-If an existing clog has already invited pests in, call the experts at Fixed Today.
-Our skilled plumbers can clear drain obstructions and work with pest control teams to eliminate related infestations.
+Have pests already crashed the party due to a clog?
+It’s time to call in the pros at Fixed Today.
+Our experienced plumbers can remove drain obstructions and collaborate with pest control to tackle infestations.

 Protect your home by keeping drains free and pest-free.
 Contact Fixed Today to schedule affordable drain cleaning services and stop pests at the source!